tonyfast/tonyfast/README.md

 # ℹ️ about tonyfast

-tonyfast is a freelance developer, designer, and scientist with significant experience in open source and science software. he is a [distinguished project jupyter contributor][distinguished] advocating for equity in computational literacy and digital accessibility in open science technologies.
+tonyfast is a freelance developer, designer, and scientist with significant experience in open source and science software. they are a [distinguished project jupyter contributor][distinguished] advocating for equity in computational literacy and digital accessibility in open science technologies.

 * [📓 notebooks][Notebooks]
 * [💀 deathbeds][deathbeds]